 Over the past 20 years, the specialists at Solebury Trout have worked with hundreds of companies in the life sciences sector, with advances in biotechnology leading to unprecedented growth.
 Solebury Trout’s role in this revolution is to develop investor relations and corporate communications strategies, introducing innovative companies to sophisticated investors.
 In short, the firm have connections in the life sciences industry to assist those who want to wage war against disease.

-“Our relationship with Solebury Trout gives our clients a path toward achieving their legacy goals relative to the life sciences,” says Nicole Perkins, managing executive, Hawthorn, PNC Family Wealth®.
-“We hope to close the gap between our clients who want to fight diseases and the life sciences experts who develop real, life-saving solutions,” she says.
+“Our relationship with Solebury Trout gives our clients a path toward achieving their legacy goals relative to the life sciences,” says Mathew Kraut, Chief Operating Officer and Managing Director of Investments for Hawthorn, PNC Family Wealth®.
+“We hope to close the gap between our clients who want to fight diseases and the life sciences experts who develop real, life-saving solutions,” he says.

 An Ever-Widening Industry